surajkrsingh/BestLearner/readme.txt

-lifestyle
+bestlearner
 ===

-lifestyle is a custom lifestyle created with underscore theme, which includes foundation basic grid system and some basic customizer settings which are required in almost all projects.
+bestlearner is a custom bestlearner created with underscore theme, which includes foundation basic grid system and some basic customizer settings which are required in almost all projects.

 What more does it have?
 ---------------